SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 <img src="/images/datahub-guide/datahub-add-addtl-col.png" alt="Add additional result column" style="max-width: 40%">

-Click **Apply** to add the column, which will per default be selected for offloading.
+Click **Apply** to add the column, which will be selected for offloading by default.
 If the source definition is invalid, e.g. when accessing an unknown column, you get an error message like *Column "UnknownColumn" not found in any table*.
 You have to fix the source definition before you can proceed.
 Click **Cancel** to cancel the configuration of the additional result column.

-###### Edit an additional result column
+**Edit an additional result column**

 In the context menu of an additional result column, select **Edit** to open the dialog for editing the column name and the source definition.
 Click **Apply** to update the column with the new settings.
 The new column name must be unique and the source definition must be valid in order to proceed.
 Click **Cancel** to quit editing the column.

 Note that for auto-detected columns the source definition cannot be modified.
 If you want to modify the source definition, you have to duplicate the auto-detected column.

-###### Duplicate an additional result column
+**Duplicate an additional result column**

 In the context menu of an additional result column, select **Duplicate** to open the dialog for duplicating the column.
 The source definition of the duplicate column is the same as of the original column and can be adapted to your needs.
 The column name uses the original column name plus a counter as suffix to make the name unique.
 You can adapt the name to your needs, provided the name is unique.

 Click **Apply** to complete and **Cancel** to quit duplicating the column.

-###### Delete an additional result column
+**Delete an additional result column**

 In the context menu of an additional result column, select **Delete** to open the dialog for deleting the column.
 Click **Confirm** to proceed or **Cancel** to cancel the deletion.

 Auto-detected columns cannot be deleted.

-When deleting an additional result column, in the next offloading run the data will no more be included.
-Data already being offloaded to the data lake is not affected by the deletion of the column.
+When deleting an additional result column, the data will no longer be included in the next offloading run.
+Data which has already been offloaded to the data lake is not affected by the deletion of the column.

-###### Migration of additional result columns
+**Migration of additional result columns**

 DataHub versions prior to version 10.10 offer a single text field for defining a comma-separated list of additional result columns.
 Offloading configurations defined with such an old version internally rely on a different format for managing additional result columns.
-DataHub version 10.10 and above includes in its version upgrade process an auto-migration procedure to automatically migrate an old configuration to the new additional result columns format.
+DataHub version 10.10 and above includes an auto-migration procedure in its version upgrade process to automatically migrate an old configuration to the new additional result columns format.
 In rare cases this auto-migration might fail, e.g., when the SQL expression is invalid.
 Such a configuration can still be scheduled, but its settings cannot be modified.

 To migrate to the new format manually, proceed as follows:

-- In the context menu of the column click **Show** and navigate through the configuration.
+1. In the context menu of the column click **Show** and navigate through the configuration.
-- Copy the task name, the additional result columns definition, and the target table name to a text editor.
+2. Copy the task name, the additional result columns definition, and the target table name to a text editor.
-- Create a new configuration with an arbitrary target table name and an arbitrary task name.
+3. Create a new configuration with an arbitrary target table name and an arbitrary task name.
-- Navigate to the additional result columns step.
+4. Navigate to the additional result columns step.
 Rebuild the additional result columns by manually adding the same columns as given in the old definition.
 For example, the expression "'Hello' AS Col1, 'World' AS Col2" results in two columns, one with name "Col1" and source definition "'Hello'" and one with name "Col2" and source definition "'World'".
 In case columns in the old definition were not named, Dremio has automatically assigned a column name like "EXPR$1".
 Use the preview of the old configuration to get the corresponding column names and use them when defining the new additional result columns.
 Complete the configuration.
-- Delete the old configuration.
+5. Delete the old configuration.
-- Edit the new configuration and set the task name and the target table name of the old configuration.
+6. Edit the new configuration and set the task name and the target table name of the old configuration.
-- When activating the new configuration, you are prompted for either flushing or appending to the existing data.
+7. When activating the new configuration, you are prompted for either flushing or appending to the existing data.
 Use the latter option to base the new configuration on the data the old configuration has offloaded so far.

 Click **Next** to proceed with the next configuration step.
 Click **Previous** to go one configuration step back.
 Click **Cancel** to cancel the offloading configuration.